drhyrum/2022-machine-learning-security-evasion-competition/biometric/README.md

 * Adversarial image is linked to invalid source or target IDs
 * Adversarial image doesn’t contain a face as detected by the model

-### <a name='requirements'></a>Face recognition evasion track submission requirements
+### <a name='requirements'></a>Submission requirements

-A valid face recognition evasion evasion submission consists of the following:
+A valid face recognition evasion submission consists of the following:

-1. a ZIP file containing a maximum of 100 modified image samples (in `PNG` format) with the following naming convention: `<src>_<target>.png` (e.g. `1_2.png` where 1 is the original image, and 2 is the targeted celebrity for the ML model to detect)
+* ZIP archive submissions can be full or partial with 1 to 90 image files included
+* Image files must be in `PNG` format and follow the naming convention: `<source_id>_<target_id>.png` such as `0_1.png`
+* Image files with the same names will be analyzed only once unless their checksums are different
-2. partial ZIP uploads are okay, and can be used to "update" or "complete" a solution
+* ZIP archive submissions are not limited and can be used to update or complete the solution
-3. uploads are not rate limited; but please do not overload the server
-4. uploading ZIP files either via the API or the website results in all checks and database updates.
-Uploading the samples only to the API results only in ML results, but no database entry is created.
-The later is faster, but you have to upload via ZIP method to "store" the results.
+* ZIP archive submissions are processed in batches according to a server schedule
+* ZIP archive submissions can be encrypted with the password `infected`

 ## <a name='resources'></a>Resources